This page is designed to answer the following questions:

 - Individuality e.g. the individual likes to wear brightly-coloured clothes

-- Independence e.g. the individual only needs help with bathing if they ask
+- Independence e.g. the individual only needs help with washing their hair if they ask

 - Privacy e.g. sometimes the individual likes to spend time alone in their bedroom without being disturbed

-- Partnership e.g. the individual would like to be present at all Multi-Disciplinary Team (MDT) meetings
+- Partnership e.g. the individual would like their family to collaborate on their care plan

 - Choice e.g. although the individual makes a weekly menu planner, sometimes they like to change it on the day